-Insurance and intermediaries payables refer to amounts owed to insurers and others participating in the insurance business, but are not technical provisions.
-They include amounts due to (re)insurance intermediaries (e.g. commissions due to intermediaries but not yet paid).
+Insurance and intermediaries payables refer to amounts owed to insurers and others participating in the insurance business that are not considered under technical provisions in the MVBS.
 They are generally measured at their nominal amount, i.e. the amount due on repayment.
 Due to their short-term nature, the nominal value is considered as a good proxy for the fair value within the materiality and proportionality principles.
 Insurance and intermediaries payables are measured at nominal value under FRS 101 and MVBS.